apache/zeppelin/docs/usage/interpreter/interpreter_binding_mode.md

 </div>
 <br/>

-In **Shared** mode, single JVM process and single Interpreter Group serves all notes.
+In **Shared** mode, single JVM process and a single session serves all notes.
+As a result, `note A` can access variables (e.g python, scala, ..) directly created from other notes..

 ## Scoped Mode